-DESIGN PRINCIPLES
+C. DESIGN PRINCIPLES

-Each project in the R30, X30 and S30 floating zone districts should follow several overarching design principles.
+Each project in the At Home in Encinitas Zone should follow several overarching design principles.
 They are the first step in articulating the goals and characteristics associated with healthy, vibrant and diverse communities that offer residents more choices of how and where we live.
 These design principles include: